 Standard for late season.
-Open pollinated and highly disease resistant.
-Plants produce good tasting, crisp, dark green cucumbers, 8-9 inches in length.
+Open-pollinated and highly disease resistant.
+Marketmore produces 8-9" good tasting, crisp, dark green cucumbers.
 Excellent for late crop when direct seeded outdoors.
-Maturity 65 days.
-Untreated seed has approx. 150 seeds/pkg; Organic seed has approx. 60 seeds/pkg.
+Maturity in 65-70 days.
+Conventional seed has approx. 150 seeds/pkg; Organic seed has approx. 60 seeds/pkg.

 Sow indoors 3-4 weeks prior to last frost or direct seed after all risk of frost.
 For indoor planting use 2 inches square jiffy strip pots and plant 1-2 seeds per square; thin to ensure one plant per pot.
 Plant seeds 1⁄2-1 inch deep, transplant or space plants 6 inches apart in rows 4-6 feet apart.
 Plants are tender, so soil should be warm (18-24 degrees C) for germination to begin.
 If growing on a trellis, space plants 18 inches apart.

 Cucumbers require full sun and soil pH of 6.0-6.8.
 As they are heavy feeders, an application of compost or well-rotted manure worked into the planting area will help.
 Regular applications of a complete soluble fertilizer during the growing season is beneficial.
 Plants should not be allowed to wilt.
 Make sure they are well-watered before transplanting.
 Spread a mulch around plants before they start to vine, to cut down on weeds and conserve moisture.
 The mulch will also help to keep the fruit clean.

 Pick slicing cucumbers when they reach 6-8 inches long; pickling types at 3-5 inches.
 Keep mature cucumbers picked off the vines to encourage a longer yield.
 Harvest cucumbers for pickling early in the morning.